Radio Removal

 *You get a known working board that has all the modifications to it so that you won't experience this again

 *You don't have to go without your radio (if you were going to ship it off for repairs).
+You will still be able to listen to your radio, you just won't have a display (but then again, you didn't have a display anyway).

 Before going this route, please be sure that you are comfortable at the dis-assembly and re-assembly that is required to replace the board...it basically requires removing three screws, popping off the front display panel (may require a small screw driver to assist), popping off the top metal panel of the radio, then twisting two metal tabs with a needle nose pliers.
 If you are okay with that (I will send the specific instructions including pictures to replace the board), then you are set to proceed with the swap program.